 To contribute to the strategic development of the Department

-• To take on a share of the responsibility for developing schemes of learning and learning resources in agreement with the Headteacher
+• To take on a share of the responsibility for developing schemes of learning and learning resources in agreement with the Head of PE

-• To undertake to improve own performance through sharing best practice with colleagues from the RE Department and the Chaplaincy team
+• To undertake to improve own performance through sharing best practice with colleagues from the PE Department.

-• Play a full part in the successful running of events organised by the department including coordinating school services at Christmas, Easter and on Remembrance Day.
+• Play a full part in the successful running of events organised by the department.

 To be an effective tutor

-• Ensure the agreed tutor time programme is carried out effectively, as specified in the school’s Learning & Teaching Policy, so that tutor time is used to support learning in lessons.
+• Ensure the agreed tutor time programme is carried out effectively, as specified by the Learning Base Leader, so that tutor time is used to support learning in lessons.

 • Support vulnerable pupils in the tutor and year group.